Trygve Nagell

-Trygve Nagell or Trygve Nagel (July 13, 1895 in Oslo – January 24, 1988 in Uppsala) was a Norwegian mathematician, known for his works on Diophantine equations in number theory.
+Trygve Nagell or Trygve Nagel (13 July 1895 – 24 January 1988) was a Norwegian mathematician, known for his works on Diophantine equations in number theory.
+He was born in Oslo and died in Uppsala.

 Education and career

 He was born Nagel and adopted the spelling Nagell later in life.

 He received his doctorate at the University of Oslo in 1926, where his advisor was Axel Thue.
 He continued to lecture at the University until 1931.
 He was a professor at the University of Uppsala from 1931 to 1962.
 His doctoral students include Harald Bergström.